-Grassed waterways planted to prevent gully erosion in farm fields, streamside buffers of grasses and trees planted to filter sediment and farm runoff, and animal waste management systems constructed to help farmers safely handle and store manure resources are among more than 30 BMPs currently eligible for MACS grants.
+Grassed waterways planted to prevent gully erosion in farm fields, streamside buffers of grasses and trees planted to filter sediment and farm runoff, and animal manure management systems constructed to help farmers safely handle and store manure resources are among more than 40 best management practices currently eligible for cost-share grants.

-SECTION I -Intro and Overview
+SECTION I - Introduction and Overview

-SECTION II - Eligible Best Management Practices and Cost-Share Rates
+SECTION II - Eligible Best Management Practices and Cost-Share Rates (Click on PDFs below)

-SECTION III - Forms and Instructions
+SECTION III - Forms and Instructions (Click on PDFs below)

-SECTION V - Appendix
+SECTION IV - Appendix (Click on PDFs below)